DayneSorvisto/characteristic-function-library/README.md

 I've included a few extra functions in this library for reversing the process through the inverse transform (discrete characteristic function to discrete probability distribution) and some functions for representing discrete probability distributions as polynomials (multiplication in this case can be interpreted as convolution and can be used for smoothing).

-Can you find an interesting use case to real-world data?
+Can you find an interesting use case to real-world data (preferably data that isn't periodic)?

 # Contributing